Interview by Jacob Sawyer. portrait by Maksim Kalanep.

-And it’s 200 pages, bank on that!
-I know for a fact the key is that it’s not worlds greatest skateboarding inside magazine, it’s called Thrasher because it means burn the fucking world down!
-It doesn’t mean skateboardings best tricks.
-Worldwide skateboarding web dot com I don’t care.
+Worldwide skateboarding, web-dot-com, I don’t care.
 It’s Thrasher!
 It’s the lifestyle that we’re selling, it’s the world that we live in and we see it every day.
-Every caption I write, I live, I sleep it in the dirt at night.
+Every caption I write, I live.
+I sleep it in the dirt at night.
 That’s it, that’s the key to longevity.

 The face of skateboarding has changed a lot since you began.
-It’s popularity has fluctuated, going underground after a huge boom, growing again…
+It’s popularity has fluctuated, going underground after a huge boom then growing again.

-It’s died twice.
-It died in 78 to 81 dead, 82 and 83 dead.
-Then 85 Bones Brigade and then 91 dead again.
-Then now it’s like Right Guard want to make skate parks.
-Good luck kid!
+Now, it’s like Right Guard want to make skate parks.
+Good luck, kid!
 We’ll take your cheques

 Do you see any harm coming from it’s current level of exposure or is it all for the greater good?

-Do you find it interesting what is going on in the European skate scene?
+Are you interested in what’s going on in the European skate scene?

 We were just in Portugal at that Volcom thing.
 We had hella dudes over there that were good.
-It came to the best trick, guy does a switch front blunt shuvit on a big fucking diesel rail, everybody is gnarly.
-Some random dude who works in the cafe goes out into the skatepark later and does a fucking varial flip 5-0 down the hand rail.
+It came to the best trick and the guy does a switch front blunt, shove-out on a big, diesel rail.
+Everybody is gnarly.
+Some random dude who works in the cafe goes out into the skatepark and does a varial flip 5-0 down the handrail.
 It’s insane, everybody rips.
-So with all the gadgetry, it’s like look at this macho fucking frontside flip over that, who is this guy?
-Nobody cares, nobody knows who the fucking guy is, some random.
-It’s everywhere.
-It’s proliferated, it’s stuffed itself into every fucking crack.

 What are some of your early memories of visiting Europe and the UK?

-You have a whole crop of younger guys on this trip who all kill it and are a huge part of how the mag is looked at by a new generation.
-Is there anyone on this trip you called as going to be the talent they are today before they had any coverage?
+You have a whole crop of younger guys on this trip who kill it and are a huge part of how the mag is looked at by a new generation.
+Is there anyone you called was going to be the talent they are today before they’d had coverage?

 Who would you say is the personification of Thrasher?

-Right now, with Jay Adams just dying, Jay Adams.
-Because all those photos in the old days were all bails and nobody made anything.
-All those photos of him with the Friedman’s or the Wynn Miller’s, he could just give a fuck.
-That made me want to skate.
-When you think of the faces of skateboarding, the people that rip.
-You see Sheckler and Nyjah whatever, who cares?
-They are the people that are doing the gnarly shit but as far as Jay Adams and that whole spirit of, you know what, fuck this, we are in your backyard drinking your beer, we’re skating your pool. fuck off!
-How’s that?
-That outlaw image of it has always been something that’s been very rampant to me.
-So I couldn’t say one per se.
+They’re the people that are doing the gnarly shit but as far as Jay Adams and that whole spirit of, you know, “Fuck this, we’re in your backyard, drinking your beer and we’re skating your pool,” – that outlaw image of it has always been something that’s very rampant to me.
+I couldn’t say one per se.
 Jimmy Moore, people that I know, you never knew him but he’s gnarly.

 What would you say your proudest moment as editor of the mag has been?

 That we survived.
 We came through it all.
-After everybody came after us Big Brother and video grabs and all the other crap and Transworld 300 page magazines.
-People like Broach and guys like Preston they heard what we were doing and they wanted to be a part of it and we were there for them.
+After everybody that came after us: Big Brother and video grabs, TransWorld and 300 page magazines, and all the other crap.
+People like Broach and guys like Preston heard what we were doing and they wanted to be a part of it and we were there for them.
 That’s the fucking proudest moment.